coders-school/stl/module4/04_homework.en.md

 ## Task 1

-Write a function that will allow you to save new recipes in a file `recipes.txt`.
+Write a function that will allow you to save new recipes in a `recipes.txt` file.
 Return false if you failed to save the recipe.
 <!-- .element: class="fragment fade-in" -->

-* <!-- .element: class="fragment fade-in" --> The function for 1 argument takes data in <code>std::vector&lt;std::string&gt;</code>which contains the steps of the recipe.
+* <!-- .element: class="fragment fade-in" --> The function for 1 argument takes data in <code>std::vector&lt;std::string&gt;</code> which contains the steps of the recipe.
 * <!-- .element: class="fragment fade-in" --> The function takes 2 arguments <code>std::list&lt;std::string&gt;</code> containing the name of the ingredients.
 * <!-- .element: class="fragment fade-in" --> The function for the 3rd argument takes data in <code>std::deque&lt;std::pair&lt;size_t, char&gt;&gt;</code> containing information about the amount of the ingredient and its representation <code>g</code> -> we play <code>m</code> -> milliliters, <code>s</code> -> glasses.